Lsos/donation-reminder/readme.md

   projectName: "My Open Source Project",

   // Text that will be shown to users
-  donationText: "Hello :smile:, I'm Alice, I'm looking for a gold sponsor, thanks :heart:",
+  donationText: "Hi :smile:, I'm Alice, I'm looking for a gold sponsor, thanks! :heart:",

   // Show the donation-reminder only to users working on projects with >=5 authors
   minNumberOfAuthors: 5,